PabloSML/Web_Scraping/readme.md

-# Web Scraping Repo for Personal Use
+# Grade NotaFire
+Web scraper designed to notify users of updates on university grades.